mhadee/ssv-stonks/README.md

 #### Where do you see bottlenecks in your proposed architecture and how would you approach scaling this app starting from 100 reqs/day to 900MM reqs/day over 6 months?
   The free server is the bottleneck.
 With a decent server and low traffic this will run smoothly.

-  To do 900MM reqs/day we would need the following steps and considerations among others;
+  To do 900MM reqs/day we would need the following steps and considerations among others
     * Configure nginx to serve different app instances deployed on various servers as required
     * Create standalone service for any function we can seperate if needed
     * Seperate the database to a seperate server